mpkondrashin/sandboxer/README.md

 ### Install crash
 To make sure that your installation completed, check sandboxer_setup_wizard.log log file genearted along the installer executable.
 Last line should contain the following "...
 INFO G0001 Close Logging ...".
 If not, try to run installer once more.

+### macOS dark theme
+If macOS uses dark theme, it will be har to see some text on the UI

 #### Boxer picture
 Icon is taken from <a href="https://www.flaticon.com/free-icons/dog" title="dog icons">Dog icons created by Freepik - Flaticon</a>